-How to Develop Good Study Habits
+How to Develop Good Study Skills

 Why is it that there are some students who spend every waking hour studying and others who don’t appear to put in as much effort but still get good grades?
 Is this due to genetics?
 Are some people just naturally more intelligent than others?
 Is it IQ?

 The truth is that being a successful student has little to do with intelligence but everything to do with knowing how to study.
 Studying is a skill, and once you have mastered it, you will excel.

 Here are some helpful hints and tips to assist you in developing good study habits.
 Find more in the Study Skills Handbook

 Studying as something that they have to do instead of something that they want to do.
 According to research, the manner in which you approach a task is just as important as the task itself.
 If you want to study smarter instead of harder you need to be in the right frame of mind.

 Don’t try and study when you have too many pressing and stressful issues to deal with, you won’t be effective.
 If you are distracted by family or relationship problems, come back to your studies when you are more focused.

 Here are some tips to change your mindset towards studying:

 - Think positive and remind yourself of your abilities and skills.

 - Don’t compare yourself to other students, you may not be good in every subject but you are good at something and this is what you need to focus on.